Bank of Canada Interest Rate

 Key Takeaways

-• The fluctuating key policy rate is the central bank’s main tool to help stimulate or slow down economic activity in response to market factors like inflation.
+. - The fluctuating key policy rate is the central bank’s main tool for stimulating or slowing economic activity in response to market factors like inflation.

 Skip reading, watch and learn about all things Bank of Canada Interest Rate below 👇

 The Bank is also responsible for Canada’s monetary policy.
 It primarily does this by setting what’s known as the target overnight rate, which is more aptly known as the key policy rate.
-By changing this rate, the Bank can influence the money supply to help regulate the Canadian economy.
+The BoC can influence the money supply by changing this rate to help regulate the Canadian economy.
 The Bank of Canada is also responsible for issuing Canadian currency, managing foreign currency reserves, and supervising financial systems, funds transfers and retail payment systems through its various departments.

 Bank of Canada Key Policy Rate Stands at

-Starting in March 2020, the Bank of Canada lowered its policy rate to 0.25%, where it remained until March 2022.
-The Bank of Canada has raised interest rates a total of 10 times since, bringing the current rate to .
+In March 2020, the Bank of Canada lowered its policy rate to 0.25%, where it remained until March 2022.
+Since then, the Bank of Canada has raised interest rates a total of 10 times, bringing the rate to 5.00%.

 After a long period of historically low rates, in 2022, the Bank of Canada introduced the April, June, July and September rate hikes to tackle a superheated Canadian housing market and surging inflation.
 July 2022 was the single largest rise in the key policy rate since 2000 (typically, rates increase around 0.25% each time), but July saw an oversized hike of 1%.